SiegeLord/SLConfig/README.md

 } SLCONFIG_STRING;
 ```

 A string type used by the SLConfig library.
-C strings were not use to minimize
+C strings were not used to minimize
 unnecessary memory allocations for the zero byte.
 All strings
 returned by the API should be treated as immutable.